 Crucible tongs are one of the most essential instruments used in a laboratory.
-They are mainly used to hold hot objects including crucibles, flasks, beakers, etc. without getting hurt.
-Crucible tongs can also be used for handling other potentially dangerous objects that can cause severe injuries.
+They are mainly used to hold hot equipment like crucibles, flasks, beakers, etc. Crucible tongs can also be used for handling other potentially dangerous chemicals that can cause severe injuries.
 Crucible tongs are shaped like a pair of scissors, the only difference is that a regular pair of scissors have sharp blades, while crucible tongs have a pair of metal blades that are blunt.
 The blades of the crucible tongs are curved to facilitate proper grip on the object.
 They are available in different sizes, thereby allowing the user to select the perfect pair as per the requirement.
 Crucible tongs are generally made up of metals including brass, steel, stainless steel, nickel-plated steel, cadmium-plated steel, platinum, etc. Metals are good conductors of heat and electricity, which is why the handle of the crucible tongs gets heated up soon after gripping the hot object.
 To reduce the inconvenience caused due to this property of metals, the handles of some of the crucible tongs are equipped with an insulation coating that eases grip and prevents the conduction of heat.
 In other words, crucible tongs are the safety instruments used in industries and laboratories to avoid accidents.

 Types of Crucible Tongs